-For best results, slide the carriage back into the grill chamber and preheat the appropriate part(s) of the grill for two minutes.
+For best results, leave the grill pan in the grill chamber and preheat the appropriate part(s) of the grill for two minutes.
 The grill trivet can be removed and the food placed on it while you are waiting for the grill to preheat.

-DO NOT leave the grill on for more than a few moments without the grill pan underneath it, otherwise the knobs may become hot.
+DO NOT leave the grill on for more than a few moments, without the grill pan underneath it, otherwise the knobs may become hot.

-Once the grill has preheated, slide the carriage out again.
-With the trivet back in place with the food on it, slide the carriage back into the grill chamber.
+Once the grill has preheated, take the grill pan out again and put the trivet back in place with the food on it.
+Slide the grill pan or carriage back into the grill chamber.
 Make sure that it is pushed right in.